earobinson95/logarithmic-lineups/supplementary-materials/README.md

 + **Data Analysis Code:** The code used to replicate the analysis in this paper can be in `lineups-analysis.qmd`.

++ **Study Applet Code:** The code used to create the study applet via RShiny can be found on GitHub at <https://github.com/earobinson95/perception-of-statistical-graphics-log>

 ## Participant Data Contents

 + **participant_id:** provides the unique participant identifier as a combination of nick_name and study_starttime